Rey (film)

-Rey is a 2015 Indian Telugu-language romantic action dance film produced and directed by YVS Chowdary.
-The film stars Sai Durgha Tej, Saiyami Kher, Shraddha Das while Arpit Ranka and Farhad Shahnawaz play supporting roles.
+Rey is a 2014 Indian Telugu-language romantic action dance film produced and directed by YVS Chowdary.
+The film stars Sai Dharam Tej (in his debut), Saiyami Kher, Shraddha Das while Arpit Ranka and Farhad Shahnawaz play supporting roles.
 Chakri composed the music.

 The film was launched at Ramanaidu Studios in Hyderabad on 17 October 2010 on the eve of Vijayadashami, and ended on 6 August 2013.
-The film is released on 27 March 2015.
+The film is released on 20 January 2014.

 Plot

 Jenna is a famous "Star" and Mexican pop singer who won two "Best of the World" titles in the competitions held at the epicenter of music United States.
 But to win it the third time she faces tough competition from Sandi.
 A Mexican Mafia Don Dange who worships Jenna kills Sandi to eliminate the competition for her.
 Amrita from India, pledges to win the "Best of the World" title and joins a Jamaican College, Bob Marley to enter the competition.
 There she meets Rock, who is a big flirt and never cares for any woman's feelings.
 He goes on flirting and using insults and abusive language with the girls.
 He annoys Amrita to the core.
 His life takes a sudden turn due to an incident, and he with his rock band decides to join Amrita in the competition.
 Jenna tries to create all sorts of troubles possible for the band very desperately.
 Why does Jenna need to stop Rock band?
-What is she afraid off?
+What is she afraid of?
 How will Rock answer her challenges and overcome them?
 Will Jenna win the third title or will Rock band create history?